 Treating methamphetamine addiction successfully requires a comprehensive program that deals with all aspects of this terrible addiction: the psychosocial, nutritional and, most importantly, the brain disease.
 We use new treatments that aim at the underlying physical brain issues.

 Medication alone is not enough to ensure the maximum chance of success.
 Treatment of underlying psychiatric problems is also critical.
 We also design a nutritional program for each patient that boosts the effects of the other treatments.
 This includes using nutritional supplements tailored to each patient’s needs.
 Used together, these treatments can usually help the patient bypass the months of fatigue and depression.
-In fact, at Gracer Medical Group our success rate for meth patients who are treated with the Prometa protocol and stay in our program for a least one year is about 65%!
+In fact, at Gracer Behavioral Health Services our success rate for meth patients who are treated with the Prometa protocol and stay in our program for a least one year is about 65%!

 Since it takes a long time to rebuild a life that has been destroyed by meth, we employ our Recovery Maintenance Model (RMM) which supports each patient for at least one year.
 It’s a long term treatment plan that’s flexible enough to adjust to your changing needs.
 Our system gives you the tools you need to rebuild your life, drug-free.

-We see patients for addiction treatment from Sacramento, San Jose, Oakland and all over the San Francisco Bay area in our San Ramon office.
+At Gracer Behavioral Health Services, we see patients for addiction treatment from Sacramento, San Jose, Oakland and all over the San Francisco Bay area in our San Ramon office.
 We have clients who live in Sonoma and Monterey, and others who come for addiction treatment from Bakersfield, Stockton and other Central Valley towns.
 At the same time, we’re here for our fellow citizens of San Ramon, Danville, Dublin and Pleasanton.
 Call us today for information at 925.277.1100 or send an email.